Characteristic classes of flags of foliations and Lie algebra cohomology: Chains on the Lie algebra and -invariants

 \subsubsection{Chains on $WL(m|;\g)$.}

 The relative chain complex of the Lie algebra $WL(m|;\g)$ has the following description in terms of $\gl$-invariants:

-Same arguments shows that there are nontrivial invariants only in the case $p_k=0$ for $k>1$ and $p_1=q_0 \leq dim(V)$.
-So we ends up with an isomorphism with the truncated Weyl algebra
+One has a description of the invariants in terms of graphs similar to the one considered for the Lie algebra $W_n$.
+The main difference consists of removing vertices with $in(v)\geq 2$ and adding vertices with no outgoing edges and with arbitrary amount of incoming edges.
+However, Condition ($1$) and ($2$) for these graphs remains the same.
+The symmetry arguments show that there are nontrivial invariants only in the case $p_k=0$ for $k>1$ and $p_1=q_0 \leq dim(V)$.
+So we end up with an isomorphism with the truncated Weyl algebra

 The description of the relative chains of the Lie algebra $W(m;g)$ is somehow the union of the descriptions of the chains on $W_m$ and chains on $WL(m|;\g)$.
-We omit the details and refer to the previous paper~\cite{Khor::Wn_g}.
+We omit the details and refer the reader to the